 The book of Esther is also set in the Persian period of Israel’s history, although the concern is for a different community.

-For George A. F. Knight, reading the psalms is a ‘glorious and exciting experience.’
+For George A. F. Knight, reading Psalms is a ‘glorious and exciting experience.’
 Writing in this spirit, he captures the beauty of these timeless hymns of praise and conveys both their original meaning and their application for today.

 In presenting the last half of the Psalter, George A. F. Knight discusses the meaning of the Psalms in the Old Testament, their application in the New Testament, and their challenge for today’s readers.

 Psalms 73 to 150 belong to the later period of Israel’s experience of God’s steadfast love, recalling the story of how ordinary, sinful people responded in both faith and denial to God’s actions.

 Now, reflecting on the Psalms with the help of this exciting commentary, the reader can glimpse the total pattern of God’s redemptive plan as it unfolded and as it has continued throughout history.

 “Where there is no vision, the people perish.”
 In this perceptive commentary familiar sayings from the book of Proverbs, such as this one, are seen in a new light.